SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/stakeholders/create.md

 6. To add the company as a stakeholder, click the upper arrow button (to the right of the company).
 The company appears on the rightmost side of the window.

-7. To add contacts as stakeholders, select the contact(s) and click the lower ![icon][img2] arrow button.
+7. To add contacts as stakeholders, select the contact(s) and click the lower <i class="ph ph-arrow-circle-right" aria-label="Arrow right"></i>.
 The contact(s) will then be displayed on the right of the dialog.

     > [!NOTE]
     > If the required name is not in the list, you must first [create the contact][3].